PlayerProgramming/HenryPortfolio/README.md

 # Henry Portfolio

 ## Introduction
-It's a small React Native portfolio app for introducing myself:sunglasses: using React Native with TypeScript on Expo CLI for mobile apps and even web app!
+Small React Native portfolio app for introducing myself:sunglasses: using React Native with TypeScript on Expo CLI for mobile apps and even web app!
 ( Web version isn't optimized well since the main focus of this project was mobile platforms )